PlasmaPy/plasmapy.github.io/meetings/weekly/index.md

 PlasmaPy's weekly online community meeting is held on most Tuesdays at 2 pm ET / 11 am PT.
 This call is hosted on [Zoom] with agendas and minutes available on [HackMD].
 The schedule is published on our [calendar].
-Any last minute changes will be posted on our [Matrix chat].

-In 2024, we will not hold community meetings on April 16, May 22, or October 8.
+In 2024, we will not hold community meetings on June 11, July 30, or October 8.

-We will usually not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of January, or during the [APS DPP meeting].
+We will not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of January, or during the [APS DPP meeting].